flaturtha/CharlieChan/_pages/downloads/sns/thank-you.md

     <div class="trf__main">
       <h3 class="intro">Thanks for requesting your<br><span class="bloodred bold uppercase">Saturday&nbsp;Night&nbsp;Special</span> Premium short story.</h3>
       <p>My special courier has your <span class="bold">SNS Packet</span> in hand and is on his way to deliver it to your inbox as we speak.
 Follow the instructions, below, to locate, download and read your newest mystery selection.</p>
-      <p>And when you're done, be sure to come back to the main story page to LIKE or SHARE your comments.
+      <p>And when you're done, be sure to come back to the main story page to <span class="bold bloodred">LIKE</span> or <span class="bold bloodred">SHARE</span> your comments.
 Don't let the evil forces who want to surpress these great stories from winning!
 Share this story!!</p>

       <div class="download-instructions">
         <dl class="trf__dl">